 Maarten Gielen is designer, manager, and researcher of the Brussels-based collective Rotor, comprised of people sharing a common interest in material flows in industry and construction.

 Rotor handles the conception and realization of design and architectural projects; and also develops critical positions on design, material resources, and waste through research, exhibitions, writings, and conferences.
-The group recently curated OMA/Progress, a large exhibition on the work of OMA, at the Barbican in London.
+The group curated OMA/Progress, a large exhibition on the work of OMA, at the Barbican in London (2011).

-Together with Lionel Devlieger, Maarten Gielen was curator of the 2013 Oslo Architecture Triennale, Behind the Green Door – architecture and the desire for sustainability.
-In 2012 he was appointed visiting professor in the Geneva University of Art and Design (HEAD).
+Together with Lionel Devlieger, Maarten Gielen was curator of the Oslo Architecture Triennale (2013), Behind the Green Door – architecture and the desire for sustainability.
+In 2012 he was appointed visiting professor at the Geneva University of Art & Design (HEAD).